charignon/charignon.github.io/_posts/2016-02-02-changeset-evolution.md

 And if you try to rebase your stack (b and c) on top of master, you will potentially have conflicts applying b because of the work of another developer.
 This could happen if this other developer changed the same files you changed in **b**.
 But in that case, you know that the person resolved the conflicts once already when applying their work on top of **newb**.
-**The user should have to resolve conflicts in that case and obsolescence markers can help resolving this**.
+**The user should not have to do a merge and resolve conflicts in that case and obsolescence markers can help resolving this.**
 What if on pull the server could tell you that **newb** is the new version of *b*:

 <figure style="text-align:center">